Thirty years of the finite volume method for solid mechanics

-When comparing the finite volume approach with the finite element element approach, the likenesses are clear: both approaches adopt the same general strategy to discretise space into cells/elements, both use similar data storage structures, and both follow similar approaches to assemble their corresponding characteristic matrices.
-The main differences lie in their fundamental philosophy: finite volume approaches are rooted in balance laws, where the governing equation is enforced by summing forces/fluxes for all faces of a control volume; in contrast, finite element methods adopt a more mathematical approach, based on variational methods, where the weak form of the governing equation is imposed in a volumetrically-averaged sense.
+When comparing the finite volume approach with the finite element approach, the likenesses are clear: both approaches adopt the same general strategy to discretise space into cells/elements, both use similar data storage structures, and both follow similar approaches to assemble their corresponding characteristic matrices.
+The main differences lie in how the local integration domains are constructed, how the local integration is performed, and their fundamental philosophy: finite volume approaches are rooted in balance laws, where the governing equation is enforced by summing forces/fluxes acting on a control volume; in contrast, finite element methods adopt a more mathematical approach, based on variational methods, where the weak form of the governing equation is imposed in a volumetrically-averaged sense.